 Corporate income tax (CIT) is generally paid at a rate of 18%.
 For taxpayers with revenues in the tax period lower than 3 million Croatian kuna (HRK), the rate of 12% is applied.
 This is applicable for the tax years starting from 1 January 2017 (previously, the CIT rate was a flat 20%).
 The CIT payers are enterprises engaged in independent activities on a long-term basis for the purpose of deriving profit, branches of foreign enterprises, enterprises that control shares in capital (unless the object of investment itself pays CIT), and natural persons who choose to pay CIT instead of personal income tax (PIT).

 The CIT base is the accounting profit adjusted for deductions and disallowed items.
 Croatian residents pay CIT on profit derived in Croatia and abroad, and non-residents (e.g. branches) pay CIT only on profits derived in Croatia.
-The tax base also includes gains arising from liquidation, sale, change of legal form, and division of the taxpayer where it is determined at the market rates.
+The tax base also includes gains arising from liquidation, sale, change of legal form, and division of the taxpayer if it is determined at the market values.

 Payments into voluntarily pension funds paid by an employer for an employee under certain conditions prescribed by the CIT Act are also considered as deductible expenditures.